SpenceKonde/megaTinyCore/megaavr/extras/Ref_Serial.md

 uint16_t * printHex(uint16_t* p, uint8_t len, char sep = 0, bool s = 0);
 ```

 It will print `len` elements starting from the address the pointer is pointed at, if `sep` is non-zero, that character will be placed between each byte or word - these are **characters** not strings.
-A single character, enclosed between a pair of single quotes. ":" is a 2 character string - a colon followed by a null terminator, and is invalid.
+A single character, enclosed between a pair of single quotes ":" is a 2 character string - a colon followed by a null terminator, and is invalid.
 Anything between double quotes is invalid.
 Use single quotes as shown below.
 If `s` is true for a pointer to 16-bit values, the endianness will be swapped as well.
 There is a slightly different implementation for pointers to volatile variables to help prevent problems when using this to dump the contents of peripheral registers.
 Which is what printHex was made for.
 ```c
   // dump every register associated with the CCL volatile uint8_t * cclconfig= (volatile uint8_t*)&CCL;